What happens if a student invests in their education but it doesn’t help them grow their career?

 At the end of 2015, we rolled out the next form of risk-sharing: if graduates don’t land jobs in the field of study within 6 months, we refund their tuition.
 Overall, the guarantee has succeeded.
 Students find it motivating that we’re incentivized for them to succeed.
 It led to an expected bump in enrollments, as it built students’ confidence that they would graduate with improved job prospects, and if those failed to materialize their investment would be refunded.

-Finally, we rolled out the option to finance the education through Skills Fund, a lending partner.
+Finally, we rolled out the option to finance the education through Ascent, a lending partner.
 With their plan, students would pay tuition over 36 months with payments of about $250 per month.
-Crucially, Thinkful shares the risk with Skills Fund.
+Crucially, Thinkful shares the risk with Ascent.
 They withhold a percentage of tuition until graduates have fully paid off their debt.
 We’re not incentivized to enroll indiscriminately (as traditional schools are) – rather we’re only incentivized to refer students for whom the education will pay off.

 Incentives are rarely perfect and our risk-shares have tradeoffs: in some cases they misalign students’ short-term incentives with their long-term success.
 Consider a student in the fourth month of the job search: that student will get a tuition refund if he or she doesn’t find a job for two more months.
 From a purely financial perspective, the ideal outcome for that student is to find a job right after the deadline, receiving a full tuition refund followed by a salary bump.